mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

 Combining Potential Forms
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Pair interactions are often described using a combination of standard potential forms.
-This was seen for the Basak potentials used within the :ref:`quick_start` example, where the oxygen-uranium pair potential was the combination of a Buckingham and Morse potential forms.
+This was seen for the Basak potentials used within the :ref:`python_api_quick_start` example, where the oxygen-uranium pair potential was the combination of a Buckingham and Morse potential forms.
+This combination was made using the :func:`~atsim.potentials.plus` function.
+This returns a callable which, when invoked, returns the sum of the values returned by the callables originally passed to :func:`~atsim.potentials.plus`\ .

-Such potential combinations can be made using the ``plus()`` function from the ``atsim.potentials`` module:
+The combination functions listed below will return a wrapped function that correctly evaluate the first and second derivatives of the combined callables.
+That is, when the callables provide ``.deriv()`` and ``.deriv2()`` methods, these will, where possible be used in the evaluation.
+In this way accurate analytical derivatives can be combined and will appear in the resulting tabulation.
+If any callable does not implement these methods, the system will revert to using numerical evaluation of derivatives.

+* Combination functions:
+    * :func:`atsim.potentials.plus`
+        * Sum the return values of constituent callables.
+    * :func:`atsim.potentials.pow`
+        * Takes two functions and returns a third which when evaluated returns the result of ``a(r)**b(r)``
+    * :func:`atsim.potentials.product`
+        * Takes two callables and returns a third which when evaluated returns the result of ``a(r) * b(r)``\ .

 .. _spline_interpolation :